jsdclxvi/Reforestation/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## A magician was driving down the street and then he turned into a driveway.